kd-s-t/seery/README.md

 - [x] **Tests**: Basic test suite included
 - [x] **BNB Chain**: All contracts deployable to BNB Chain

-### Project Description (150 words)

-**Seer** is a decentralized prediction platform on BNB Chain that uses AI to create markets from news and resolve them faster than traditional oracles.
-Unlike UMA's 24-48h optimistic oracle, our AI-assisted resolution provides near-instant results while maintaining accuracy through evidence-based analysis.
-The platform automatically generates tradeable markets from current events, allows users to bet on outcomes, and uses AI to suggest resolutions based on verifiable facts.
-All bets and payouts are settled on-chain with a 2% platform fee.
-The modern web interface makes prediction markets accessible to non-technical users, addressing the UX gap in current DeFi prediction markets.
-Revenue is generated through platform fees, creating a sustainable business model.

 ### Team Info (150 words)

 [Add your team information here]